SARA: Stress Test Reasoning in Audio Deepfake Detection: Appendix

 \subsubsection{Linguistic Adversarial Attacks Results}

-Table \ref{table:linguistic_attacks} reveals the insidious nature of linguistic attacks, which trigger \textit{Systemic Deception} rather than panic.
-The most critical failure mode is observed in gemma-3n-E4B on the ``American Female'' profile.
-Here, the attack achieves a 100\% Success Rate (ASR), yet the model maintains an exceptionally high coherence score ($\Phi_{\text{Coh}}^{\text{PER}} 95.3\%$) and negligible dissonance ($\Psi_{\text{Diss}}^{\text{PER}} 4.7\%$).
-This indicates that the linguistic complexity successfully decoupled the reasoning from the acoustic reality, forcing the model into a state of \textit{Hallucinated Consistency} where it confidently fabricates justifications for the wrong verdict.
-Conversely, Qwen2-Audio proves resilient to these textual perturbations, maintaining low ASR (~26\%) and preserving the logical link between the transcript and the acoustic evidence.
+Table \ref{table:linguistic_attacks} highlights the comparative stealth of linguistic attacks.
+A critical failure mode is observed in gemma-3n-E4B on the “American Female” profile; the attack achieves a 100\% Success Rate (ASR), yet the model maintains an exceptionally high coherence score ($\Phi_{\text{Coh}}^{\text{PER}} = 95.3\%$) and negligible dissonance ($\Psi_{\text{Diss}}^{\text{PER}} = 4.7\%$).
+This indicates that the linguistic perturbations decoupled the reasoning process from the acoustic evidence, resulting in high internal logical consistency despite an incorrect final verdict.
+In contrast, Qwen2-Audio demonstrates greater robustness to these textual perturbations, maintaining a lower ASR ($\approx 26\%$) and preserving the logical alignment between the generated transcript and the acoustic input.